cucats/golf-judge/problems/4/statement.md

 **Constraints:**

-- Nesting depth ≤ 20
+- Maximum nesting depth ≤ 20
+- Total number of integers ≤ 100
 - Elements are integers or lists

 **Examples:**